kimjune01/kimjune01.github.io/_posts/2022/2022-12-18-jumping-the-technical-interview-hoop.md

 - Tests Code (optional)
 - Systems Design (optional)

 When you fail the interview, you will not get feedback on your performance.
-You'll just get an email from HR saying that you're 'not a good fit' for the team.
+Instead, you'll just get an email from HR saying that you're 'not a good fit' for the team.
 On the flipside, once you apply again the following year, the interviewer will not know how many times you have failed.
 Unlike a university application, you get more than one shot at it.
 And with each failure, lessons can be learned to be applied in the next application.

 ### Problem